California Second Degree Murder Laws

 Murder is one of the most serious charges you could face in the California justice system.
-However, as noted above, not all killings amount to first or second degree murder as some may be deemed manslaughter and others may not be crimes at all depending on the circumstances.
-With this wide range of possibilities, what will matter in your case is what can be proven by the evidence.
+A guilty verdict can put you behind bars for a long time, dramatically altering the course of your life.
 You can be sure that the prosecution is working hard to make its case against you which is why it's critical to have an expert criminal defense attorney on your side.
 You can speak with one near you today and even receive a free initial review of your case.